goirijo/multishifter/README.md

 This work is a product of the [Van der Ven research group](https://labs.materials.ucsb.edu/vanderven/anton/) at the UCSB Materials department.

 # Citing
-If this software helped your research please cite the following paper in addition to the papers listed in the [casm](https://github.com/prisms-center/CASMcode) repository.
+If this software helped your research please cite this repository and the following paper in addition to the papers listed in the [casm](https://github.com/prisms-center/CASMcode) repository.

 ```
 __CITATION GOES HERE__